janwilmake/x-cli/README.md

 Share your work on X directly from your terminal.
 No more context switching, no more distractions—just seamless integration between your code and your audience.
 [Demo here](https://x.com/janwilmake/status/1905542045332050431)

-XYMake CLI uses `git remote get-url origin` to check which repo you are talking about to create coherent threads based on your repository.
+XYMake CLI uses `git` to check which repo/brach you are talking about to create coherent threads based on your repository.
+It also adds automatic links to the repo or to a specific file when prompted.

 > [!IMPORTANT]
 > X CLI is currently in public beta.
 We are sharing an app based [ratelimit of 17 posts per day](https://x.com/janwilmake/status/1905561310437273731), so it's likely you'll quickly/immediately hit the rate limit.
 After there's sufficient demand, I'll purchase the $200/m plan and the cap will become 20 tweets per day per user, with $0.10 per tweet for additional tweets.